-Overall, the authors have written an excellent and thorough action plan for the Eurasian lynx in Latvia that should ensure continued conservation and coexistence of lynx and people for future generations.
+Overall, the authors have written an excellent and thorough action plan for wolves in Latvia that should ensure continued conservation and coexistence of wolves and people for future generations.
 Like any document, it must be a living document and the statements of continuing to build relationships and dialogues between all interest groups must be budgeted and actively planned for to ensure they occur.